 Buyer shall be responsible for arranging and paying for transmission services from the Delivery Point(s), including any applicable transmission costs, system charges or line/system losses from the Delivery Point.
 Title to and risk of loss to energy shall transfer to Buyer at the Delivery Point.

-Project Milestones: Buyer and Seller shall develop a list of milestones and associated milestone dates related to the development & construction of the Project.
+Project Updates: Buyer and Seller shall develop a list of milestones and associated dates related to the development & construction of the Project.
 Seller shall notify Buyer if any of the milestones can not be achieved.
 The milestones shall include but not be limited to the following:

 Issuance of a Project Air Permit